will-rowe/SEAR/README.md

 SEAR outputs: ARG annotation, relative ARG abundance (%), consensus sequence and search results (from ARDB, RAC, NCBI nr and nt databases).

-A paper describing the design and implementation of SEAR has been published in [PLoS ONE](http://doi.org/10.1371/journal.pone.0133492){:target="_blank"}.
+A paper describing the design and implementation of SEAR has been published in <a href="http://doi.org/10.1371/journal.pone.0133492" target="_blank">PloS ONE</a>.

 -----------